daptx/RP-Malcomb/docs/report/preanalysis.md

 ## Study design

-The reproduction study design will first implement the original study as closely as possible to reproduce the 2010 Household Resilience map (F4) and Malawi Vulnerability Map (F5).
+We will reproduce the two primary analyses of the original authors as closely as possible.
+Specifically, we will reproduce the authors' (i) 2010 Household Resilience map (F4) and (ii) and Malawi Vulnerability Map (F5).
+The primary output of each of these maps is a ranking tradional authorities by household resilience.
+If we are able to exactly reproduce the results of the original authors, our rankings for each traditional authority should be identical.
-Our two confirmatory hypotheses are that we will be able to independently reproduce results for both maps.
+As such, we will test our ability to independently reproduce the results of the original authors by evaluating two hypotheses, one for each model and map.

-The working hypotheses are therefore:

 > H1: There is no correlation between Malcomb et al's ranking of traditional authorities by household resilience and our reproduction study's ranking of traditional authorities by household resilience.

 > H2: There is no correlation between Malcom et al's ranking of locations by climate vulnerability and our reproduction study's ranking of locations by climate vulnerability.

+A failure to reject these hypotheses would indicate that our results

 ### Original study design